MezaGabriel/MezaGabriel.github.io/index.md

   ## Gabriel Esteban Meza
   A passionate Mobile Developer from Argentina
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "Thanks for being here!!
-You want to know something about me?
-I'm a great partner, I love to work in a team, and also enjoy learning a lot.
-Don't loose the opportunity to follow me on LinkedIn so we can share together"
+Do you want to know something about me?
+I'm a great partner, I love to work with others, and I also enjoy learning a lot.
+Don't loose the opportunity to follow me on LinkedIn so we can share together."
 ---

 Thanks for being here!!
-You want to know something about me?
-I'm a great partner, I love to work in a team, and also enjoy learning a lot.
+Do you want to know something about me?
+I'm a great partner, I love to work with others, and I also enjoy learning a lot.
 Don't loose the opportunity to follow me on LinkedIn so we can share together.

 {% include button.html text="LinkedIn" icon="linkedin" link="https://www.linkedin.com/in/gabriel-esteban-meza-b0b175204/" color="#0366d6" %}{% include button.html text="GitHub" icon="github" link="https://github.com/MezaGabriel" color="#808080" %}{% include button.html text="Academic Training" link="https://drive.google.com/drive/folders/13JADiwYOl9pH5_FMRYsIF83YHku5Zdsn?usp=sharing" color="#ffa500" %}